 You can use the community trigger by completing the request form below.

-Please email your completed application to email@example.com, or alternatively post it to: Community Safety, North Hertfordshire District Council, Council Offices, Gernon Road, Letchworth, SG6 3JF.
+Email your completed application to firstname.lastname@example.org, or alternatively post it to: Community Safety, North Herts Council, Council Offices, Gernon Road, Letchworth, SG6 3JF.

-Please note that the community trigger does not replace individual agency’s complaints processes.
+The community trigger does not replace an individual agency’s complaints process.

-If you wish to make a complaint regarding a specific agency or member of staff, please make contact with that agency directly using the details below.
+If you wish to make a complaint regarding a specific agency or member of staff, please contact them directly using the details below.